I worked at eBay, Google, and Cisco. Here’s how I find the best collaborative cultures

 No a-holes.
 Period.

 I’m sure you and your team are ambitious.
 I know we are at Cisco.
 The hardest hiring tradeoff to make is when you find someone who is a functional standout but is, well, a jerk.
 You know the person: someone who diminishes others or makes colleagues feel like less than they are.
 I’ve decided as a leader, those people are poison.
-Life is too short to make people work with a-holes.
+Life is too short to make people work with a-holes and I don’t want to work with them myself.

 Conscious culture